freeVM/freeVM/README.txt

 FAQ
 ---
-1) Q.: The classlib project build/ test runs failed with the message like:
+1) Q.: The test runs OK, but no passed/ failed information available.
-"No supported regular expression matcher found".
 Why?
-   A.: Update cruisecontrol.bat (or cruisecontrol.sh) file to add the ant-apache-regexp.jar archives from ant/lib directory to the 'CRUISE_PATH'.

-2) Q.: The classes can't be compiled under CC.
-Why?
-   A.: Usually, no compiler available in the class path.
-Please, add the ecj_3.2.jar archive to the 'CRUISE_PATH' variable.

-3) Q.: The test runs OK, but no passed/ failed information available.
-Why?
    A.: This script was tested and works over the sun jdk only.
 If you run it over the BEA jdk it will fail.

-4) Q.: The results of CC are not emailed.
-Why?
-   A.: uncomment the string "REM set CC_OPTS=-Xms128m -Xmx256m" and update it as "set CC_OPTS=-Xms128m -Xmx600m"

-5) Q.: The size of emailed notification is too big.
-How it can be reduced?
-   A.: To reduce the emailed notification size please commented out the string 69-77 in the file <root>/cc/webapps/cruisecontrol/xsl/errors.xsl.
-In this case the email will not include warning messages (actually we have a lot of them).